Lake Realty Living: Is It Better To Have Pool Salt Generator?

 All Seasons Marina on Lake Norman in Mooresville

 All Seasons Marina offers 220 slips for docking or storage, and it’s open year round.
 Facilities include Lake Norman’s only 25-ton lift, electricity, water, and showers, repair facilities, drinks and snacks, and the Ship Store, where you’ll find everything you need to get your boat clean and safely ready for a fun day on Lake Norman.

 Holiday Marina on Lake Norman in Cornelius

 The Holiday Marina is a full service boating maintenance and storage facility with 593 slips and storage from jet skis to yachts, repair facilities, boat ramp, electricity, water/ice, shower, and The Rusty Rudder restaurant, if you need to kick back with a good meal after a day on the water.
-A large, fully enclosed dry storage facility is also available if you’d like to keep your boat closer to the lake over the winter.
+A large, fully enclosed dry storage facility is also available if you’d like to keep your boat or luxury jet ski closer to the lake over the winter.

 Kings Point Marina on Lake Norman in Cornelius

 Kings Point Marina offers boat rentals along with full-service storage and 793 available slip options.
 Pontoons and deck boats are available to rent.
 The property also includes repair facilities, electricity, water/ice, shower, phone, a clubhouse that’s perfect for formal events, and outdoor picnicking and cookout areas for a more casual get together.

 Blythe Landing in Cornelius

 Blythe Landing is a small park and public access boat launch managed by the Mecklenburg County Park and Recreation Department (fees apply based on residence status.)
 There are six boat launch sites within the 26-acre park, floating piers, a playground, picnic areas, sand volleyball courts, and the Dockside Café where you can grab a snack and drink.

 Ramsey Creek Park in Cornelius